top of page

 ✅ Reduce Stress for Everyone

-Planning cover well in advance reassures both the expectant employee and their colleagues that business will continue as usual, allowing for a smooth transition.
+Planning cover well in advance reassures both the expectant employee and their colleagues that business will continue as usual.
+This allows for a smooth transition.

-This positive correlation underscores the importance of managers taking the lead in creating family-friendly work environments and has a positive impact on the hotel’s reputation.
+This positive correlation underscores the importance of managers taking the lead in creating family-friendly work environments.
+It significantly impacts the hotel’s reputation.

-It is important to note that Paternity leave is becoming increasingly important in modern workplaces.
-It's crucial to create a supportive culture that encourages fathers to take paternity leave.
-This can be achieved through leadership example and open discussions about the importance of work-life balance.
+Paternity leave is becoming increasingly important in modern workplaces.
+It’s crucial to create a supportive culture that encourages fathers to take paternity leave.
+This can be achieved through leadership examples and open discussions about work-life balance.

 🔹 Seamless Coverage Without Long-Term Commitment

-Unlike hiring a permanent employee, Interim Sales Support gives you flexibility, ensuring coverage for the exact duration needed without unnecessary long-term costs.
+Unlike hiring a permanent employee, interim sales support gives you flexibility.
+It ensures coverage for the exact duration needed without unnecessary long-term costs.

 🔹 Fresh Perspectives & New Strategies

-A temporary sales professional can bring fresh ideas and innovative approaches, which may even enhance performance beyond just covering the gap.
+A temporary sales professional can bring fresh ideas and innovative approaches, potentially enhancing performance beyond merely covering the gap.

-At Vicky Roberts Hotel Support, we specialise in Interim Sales Support.
-Our team are Event Sales professionals who will straight away familiarise themselves with the hotel's products, services, and sales processes.
-And clear communication channels are established between our team, the hotel team members, and management to facilitate seamless collaboration and information sharing.
+At Vicky Roberts Hotel Support, we specialize in Interim Sales Support.
+Our team consists of event sales professionals who will quickly familiarize themselves with the hotel’s products, services, and sales processes.
+Clear communication channels will be established between our team, hotel staff, and management to facilitate seamless collaboration and information sharing.

 Yellow sippy cup, rubber duck, and pacifier on notebook beside a laptop.
 Could interim sales support be the answer to covering parental leave?